-Will Not Signed: is it valid?
+Will Not Signed before death: is it valid?

 My mother-in-law has recently died just 4 months after my step-father-in-law.
 They had re-written a will to include my son but the Will was not signed, and on clearing the house my husband and his sister have discovered a Will which was written back in 1999 which was signed which includes my nephew and niece but, because my son was not born does not include him.
-Please can you advise as to whether the signed Will will take precedence over the Will not signed?
+Please can you advise whether the signed Will will take precedence over the Will not signed?
 I know this might seem as though I’m being selfish but I’m just looking out for the best interests of my son.

 Any help you could offer would be very gratefully received.

 This is a reply based on the usual circumstances which are similar to this case.
 You would be shocked to find out how many people have “made” a Will, paid good money for it but just never signed it.
 Is YOUR Last Will signed?
 There are all sort of other rules about signing Wills in England and Wales which can mean they are not valid too.
 Back to the answer:

 I am afraid an unsigned Will is waste paper, so the 1999 will stands.

 That is why we recommend www.WillCustodian.co.uk Peace of Mind Service, to make sure that things like this don’t happen.
 (Disclaimer: it is a sister company and is not regulated by the Solicitors Regulation Authority.)

 If everyone agrees, the money could be split differently, but (legally) this would need a Deed of Variation and Court approval if any the the beneficiaries (people who inherit) who will lose out are under 18.
 So it is a bit complicated!

 Many Wills are in effect not signed as the signing process has not been carried out properly.
 This means they may be fully or partly invalid.

 To be signed correctly, a Will should be: